hopdrive/hasura-event-detector/example-plugins/observability/model/setup-guide.md

 # Observability Database Setup Guide

-This guide walks you through setting up a dedicated PostgreSQL database for Hasura Event Detector observability on the same RDS server as your main application.
+This guide walks you through setting up a dedicated PostgreSQL database for Event Detector observability on the same RDS server as your main application.

 ## Overview